-Mobile phones are an important part of modern life but they also pose a unique challenge for law enforcement agencies (LEAs) due to the volume and variants in circulation.
+Mobile phones are a unique challenge for law enforcement agencies (LEAs) due to the volume and variants in circulation.
 They are also analysed differently to other devices such as PCs and Laptops, meaning the investigation requires a separate forensic process.

 Criminals are using mobile phones to communicate, coordinate, organise and execute illegal activities.